 Conceptual artists perceived art as a space for human communication and as a field of acting forces, a space of tradition and hierarchy affecting everybody who enters.
-The artwork was seen as cultural product, an object entangled in the artistic system; the institutions and eventually also into the discourse of power.
-The artwork as a means of pressure, propaganda or simply comodity was severly criticized.
+The artwork was seen as cultural product, an object entangled in the artistic system, the institutions and eventually also into the discourse of power.
+The artwork as a means of pressure, propaganda or simply as commodity was severely criticised.

 As Andrzej Turowski claims, art in Poland after 1945 was subject to the pressure of ideosis: an ideologically filled

-This draft will concentrate on the first of these two groups emerging from the tradirions of happening and environments, the subjectification of image and the decease of the object.
+This draft will concentrate on the first of these two groups emerging from the traditions of happening and environments: the subjectification of image and the decease of the object.
 This text has no claim to writing a history of conceptualism, it is merely an attempt to draw a map of conceptual discourse articulated by the problems of the illusion of language, object, space, institution and archive.

-One possible way of seeing conceptual art is a process of taking away the significance of painting as the domonant tradition of Polish art.
-Attitudes opposing to traditional painting and those trying to demythologize the role of object in the artistic process can be also viewed as pointing to the problem of the relation between illusion and reality and also as the critique of visuality as the priviledged sphere in experiencing art.The problem of illusion as an immanent falseness of painterly display found a radical expression in Włodzimierz Borowski's Second Mirror Manifesto (1966):
+One possible way of seeing conceptual art is a process of taking away the significance of painting as the dominant tradition of Polish art.
+Attitudes opposed to traditional painting and those trying to demythologise the role of the object in the artistic process can also be viewed as pointing to the problem of the relation between illusion and reality, and also as the critique of visuality as the priviledged sphere in experiencing art.The problem of illusion as an immanent falseness of painterly display found a radical expression in Włodzimierz Borowski's Second Mirror Manifesto (1966):